pivotal/docs-tas-adapter/install.md

    Where:

-   - `LOG-LEVEL` is the log level that you want.
+   - `LOG-LEVEL` is the log level that you want for each component.
 Valid values are: error, warn, info, and debug.
-Default is info.
+All components default to info.

 ### <a id="scaling-components"></a>(Optional) Scale Application Service Adapter components